Common Taxpayer Misconceptions

 This area is under particularly heavy scrutiny right now, according to the NAEA, and there are a number of factors that determine the need to disclose these accounts and/or the assets.
 Since the penalties for non-disclosure are pretty severe, clients will want to make absolutely sure that they donít have a responsibility to report.

-The firms with the highest 2014 revenue growth in our Top 100 Firms/Regional Leaders list
+The firms with the highest 2015 revenue growth from our Top 100 Firms/Regional Leaders list

 Millennials have a very different set of priorities when deciding where they want to work than previous generations.
 Employers need to ensure they are tailoring their organizations in order to find and keep millennial talent.
 Here are some suggestions from Henner Schliebs, VP and head of finance audience marketing at SAP.

 The 12 most egregious tax scams of the year

 While some farms may raise cattle, poultry or fish and others grow fruits or vegetables, all will report their farm income on Schedule F, Profit or Loss from Farming.
 If your clients own a farm or ranch, here are 10 tax tips from the IRS.